Making the most of your qualifications and training on your CV

 - The qualifications you've gained and the dates you attained them.

 - Subjects you've trained in and level of achievement.

 If you left school at 16 or 18 years, include details of all examinations that you took and passed.
 List them in order of grades achieved.
 If your grades weren't that great, leave them out rather than risk damaging the impression the employer is building up of you.
 Never include exams that you failed, as these can be checked up on at a later date.

-If you've completed a degree, and passed it, there's no need to include details of exams taken at 16 or 18 years of age.
+If you've completed a degree, and passed it, we often find that there's no need to include details of exams taken at 16 or 18 years of age on a professional CV.
 The degree qualification supersedes these on your CV.

 If you've a postgraduate qualification, include your graduate and postgraduate qualifications.
 Don't include earlier exams.
 If you did a postgraduate research qualification, or studied in a subject relevant to your work area, it might be worth adding a line or two about your specific line of interest.

 If you're in the middle of a qualification, such as an Open University or part-time degree, include all the details above, but replace the dates with a word such as 'current' or 'ongoing'.
 Position this at the top of the list.

 If you're a recent graduate, there's no need to include details of exams you took previously at the age of 16 or 18 years.
 If you're looking for your first job, or first job on your career path (as opposed to vacation or temporary work), it can be worth including some more details of your study if they're relevant to the work you're seeking.
 So, you could include a list of the units you took, or a line or two about a research project you individually selected and fulfilled.